Adversarial quantum channel discrimination: Abstract

 \section{Abstract}

-We introduce a new framework for quantum channel discrimination in an adversarial setting, where the tester plays against an adversary who accesses the environmental system and possesses internal quantum memory to perform adaptive strategies.
-We show that in asymmetric hypothesis testing, the optimal type-II error exponent is precisely characterized by the minimum output channel divergence, a new notion of quantum channel divergence in the worst-case scenario.
-This serves as a direct analog of the quantum Stein’s lemma in the adversarial channel discrimination.
-Notably, the optimal error exponent can be achieved via simple non-adaptive strategies by the adversary, and its value can be efficiently computed despite its regularization.
-The strong converse property for quantum channel discrimination also holds in general.
-This adversarial quantum Stein's lemma is proved by new chain rules for measured and sandwiched relative entropies.
-Moreover, we derive a generalized version of the entropy accumulation theorem between two arbitrary sequences of quantum channels, extending the existing results from entropy to divergence and providing a solution to the dual formulation of the open problem presented in [IEEE FOCS, pp. 844–850 (2022)].
+{We introduce a new framework for quantum channel discrimination in an adversarial setting, where the tester plays against an adversary.
+We show that in asymmetric hypothesis testing, the optimal type-II error exponent is precisely characterized by a new notion of quantum channel divergence (termed the minimum output channel divergence).
+This serves as a direct analog of the quantum Stein's lemma in this new framework, and complements previous studies on ``best-case'' channel discrimination, thereby providing a complete understanding of the ultimate limits of quantum channel discrimination.
+Notably, the optimal error exponent can be achieved by simple non-adaptive adversarial strategies, and—despite the need for regularization—it remains efficiently computable and satisfies the strong converse property in general.
+Furthermore, we show that entropy accumulation, a powerful tool in quantum cryptography, can be reframed as an adversarial channel discrimination problem, establishing a new connection between quantum information theory and quantum cryptography.}